A python simulation engine for System Dynamics & Agent based models

 The first place to go to for help and installation instructions is the online documentation.

-Our Introduction to the Business Prototyping Toolkit provides a "single notebook" overview of all the modeling techniques supported by BPTK.
+The Quickstart provides a single page overview of all the modeling techniques supported by BPTK.

 Our Business Prototyping Toolkit Meetup Group gathers online regularly.
 This is a good place to see BPTK in action, ask questions and suggest new features.
 We record every session and you can view past recordings on the meetup homepage.